Allegations, suspensions, revolving doors and fan hostility: The crazy world of Olympiacos

 Since the inception of the Greek Superleague in 1927, Olympiacos have won 44 of the 82 league titles, victorious in all but three campaigns since 1996.
 Yet they enjoyed a torrid season last time out despite lifting the league title on seven consecutive seasons prior to the campaign.

 The side from Athens simply could not settle and their President did them no favours at all.
-Evangelos Marinakis has been at the helm of the club since 2010 but was nothing short of a controversial figure during his tenure, investigated for match-fixing on several occasions, assault on former Panathinaikos striker Djibril Cisse and drug trafficking.
-Marinakis has always escaped the charges but there are question marks over how useful his political links were during those trials.
+Evangelos Marinakis has been at the helm of the club since 2010 but has been nothing short of a controversial figure during his tenure, investigated for match-fixing on several occasions, a major disturbance with former Panathinaikos striker Djibril Cisse and drug trafficking.
+However, Marinakis has always escaped the charges.

-Match-fixing and bribery has been a bubbling issue in Greece, to the point that the government were forced to step in last season and suggest tougher sanctions for failures around stronger stadium security, fan violence (often an issue for Olympiacos) and irregular betting and spot-fixing - Marinakis led the charge against accepting these proposals.
+Allegations of match-fixing and bribery have been bubbling issues in Greece, to the point that the government were forced to step in last season and suggest tougher sanctions for failures around stronger stadium security, fan violence (often an issue for Olympiacos) and irregular betting and spot-fixing - Marinakis appeared to be against the proposals that threatened substantial fines and relegation.

 "The amateur teams love Olympiacos more than you do"